Dublin's Q102

 Dublin's Q102 is a commercial radio station in Dublin, owned by Onic which is in turn owned by News UK.
-It broadcasts on 102.2 MHz FM.
+It broadcasts on 102.2 MHz FM and DAB+.
 The station is licensed to target the 35+ age group, and must provide hourly news, as well as current events programming.
 It broadcasts under a contract from Coimisiún na Meán.
 Q102 broadcasts from Macken House in Dublin's Docklands.

 The station was launched as Lite 102.2.
 On purchasing the station, UTV rebranded it to Dublin's Q102 thanks to research of Dublin people aged over 35, who decided on bringing back the name of a former pirate radio station.

 Original Q102 (1985-1988)

 During the latter half of 1984, the Dublin 102 frequency was originally planned to launch as KISS-FM (similar to its original development for Radio Nova in September 1982), but was never materialized.
 With its original studios being located at Parnell Square, the original Q102 made its first FM test transmissions on 101.9 MHz between Christmas 1984 and January 1985, with medium wave tests being also heard on 1116kHz and 1134kHz in parallel on New Years Day 1985, but by the following morning, all transmissions had ceased due to the theft of the station's then-new equipment in the Dublin mountains.
 After being delayed for a few weeks, Q102 gave the green light and the station pre-launched with various launch promos and several hours of continuous music.
-A few hours later, the station launched on January 23, 1985 by disc-jockey Lawrence John, who also voiced its launch promo as a parody to both Ronald Reagan and the Cold War.
+A few hours later, the station launched on 23 January 1985 by disc-jockey Lawrence John, who also voiced its launch promo as a parody to both Ronald Reagan and the Cold War.
 The first song Q102 played after launch is "Straight Ahead" by Kool & The Gang.

 It was marketed as an Irish owned and operated station in contrast to one competitor Radio Nova's severe union issues throughout the mid-1980s.
 Initial broadcasts were on 828kHz medium wave and 102.0 MHz in stereo.
 After several weeks, the FM frequency was moved up slightly to 102.1 MHz.
 The original Q102 featured a mix adult contemporary music alongside a handful of Top 40 and oldies titles, but quickly transitioned as a full-time Top 40/CHR station by the following year.
 Radio Nova was dying at the time, but the Q still faced Top 40 competition against Sunshine 101 and Energy 103.
 As a CHR station in the latter half of the 1980s, Q102's original music format features a primary 50/50 mix of American, British, and other European titles, alongside a very small amount of Irish titles.
 Q102 also aired special programming during its early years from the ABC Radio Network such as "Spotlight Special" and Casey Kasem's American Top 40.